 Potting soil is not necessarily better overall than garden soil (or vice versa).
 Their differences become important when you consider how to use each growing medium.
 Read on to learn about the differences in potting soil vs garden soil and how best to use each type of growing medium.

 Garden soil is best for planting in the ground.
 Potting soil is best for planting in containers.
 Garden soil is natural earth, rich in nutrients left over from plants and animals for hundreds or even thousands of years.
-Potting soil is a store-bought mix of ingredients in a commercial manufacturing plant.
+Potting soil is a store-bought mix of ingredients put together in a commercial manufacturing plant.

 Garden soil and potting soil are made of completely different materials.
-Potting soil is a blend of peat moss, perlite, composted plant matter, and other ingredients (read all about potting soil ingredients here).
+Potting soil generally is a blend of peat moss, perlite, composted plant matter, and other ingredients (read all about potting soil ingredients here).
 Garden soil is comprised of a whole host of tiny rocks, decayed plant and animal matter, and living organisms.

 While potting soil and garden soil are both growing mediums, they have many differences.
 In general, it makes sense to use garden soils for outdoor garden beds and save the potting soil for container plants.
 Here are the main differences in potting soil vs. garden soil:

 Garden soil can be dug up from a backyard.
 If you’ve got a yard, you’ve got access to garden soil.
 Garden soil is generally something you find outdoors or buy in bulk locally.

 Potting soil has to be purchased from a garden centre, nursery or big box store.
 Potting soil is always a manufactured commercial product that may include ingredients from all over the continent.

 Garden soil is made of weathered minerals (tiny rocks), decayed plant and animal matter, and a whole host of living organisms that have naturally come to rest together in a patch of ground.
 Garden soil can be highly variable from location to location.